-Chine is undoubtedly a large Asian force, but with the majority of its population concentrated in the east / south east, it’s easy to see the importance of becoming a maritime power.
+China is undoubtedly a large Asian force, but with the majority of its population concentrated in the east / south-east, it’s easy to see the importance of becoming a maritime power.

-A multi faceted interest, with one reason being that China have used up much of their own resources (more than 40% of farm land is polluted or has thinning topsoil) so they now want to secure the ocean trade routes.
+A multi-faceted interest, with one reason being that China has used up much of their own resources (more than 40% of farm land is polluted or has thinning topsoil) so they now want to secure the ocean trade routes.